The squaring operartion and the Singer algebraic transfer: Introduction

 This paper is organized as follows.
 In Section \ref{s2}, we recall some needed information on the admissible monomials in $P_k$ and Singer's criterion on the hit monomials.
 Theorem \ref{cthm} is proved in Section \ref{s3}.
 In Section \ref{s4}, we explicitly determine a system of $\mathcal A$-generators for $P_5$ in degree $5(2^s-1)$.
 Theorem \ref{pthm3} is proved in Section \ref{s5} by using the results in Section \ref{s4}.
-Finally, in the appendix we list the admissible monomials of degrees 5, 7, 15, 16, 35 in $P_4$ and $P_5$.

 Theorems \ref{cthm} and \ref{pthm2} have already been announced in \cite{tsu}.